- Periyar Wildlife Sanctuary

 - Small Group 14 or less

-Step back in time on this exciting tour of Kerala which will reveal its enchanting backwaters, wildlife-rich forests and verdant tea and spice plantations, and conclude on the tropical Malabar Coast.
-Enjoy a two-night stay aboard a houseboat where you'll experience the Keralan way-of-life at a relaxed pace.
+Step back in time on this tour of Kerala revealing enchanting backwaters, wildlife-rich forests and verdant tea and spice plantations.
+This serene state on India’s south-west coast boasts historic cities, exotic wildlife and vibrant traditions.
+Explore Kochi, Kumarakom and Munnar, before concluding on the golden sands of the tropical Malabar Coast.
+A highlight is sure to be a two-night stay aboard a houseboat where you'll experience the Keralan way-of-life at a relaxed pace.

-10 nights in hotels, 2 aboard a luxury houseboat and 1 in flight
+10 nights in hotels, 2 aboard a houseboat and 1 in flight

 - Return flights and transfers

 - Welcome drink reception

 - Tourist visa for full British citizens resident in the UK

 - Watching a Kathakali dance performance

 - Guided nature walk in one of India's premier wildlife sanctuaries

 - Tea Museum visit and tour of a tea plantation